 How do I prevent my messages from being filtered?

-If you see an increase in carrier filtering you messages, these questions provide some general guidelines for sending messages:
+If you see an increase in carrier filtering of your messages, these questions provide some general guidelines for sending messages:

 - Is it a good user experience?